 The Libraries serve not only Colgate, but also readers from the surrounding communities with some conditions.
 A responsible adult must supervise all minors under high school age.
+Minors under high school age who wish to access federal government information should contact the Government Documents Librarian, who will act as the responsible adult (connect to the Government Documents access policy).
 Users may be asked by staff to show their ID cards.
 Colgate is not responsible for minors or monitoring their use of materials or equipment or for the inappropriate conduct of any patrons.
 Anyone found violating Case-Geyer policies or acting in a disruptive manner will be subject to disciplinary action and/or suspension of Library privileges and/or arrest.
 Case-Geyer gives priority in service to College-affiliated users, and may limit guests' access to selected facilities, collections, and services.

 Guests may also use:

 - As a U.S. government documents depository, the library is required by federal statute to make its public documents "available for the free use of the general public."
 Connect to the Government Documents access policy.
 Most documents are kept in a separate "Government Documents" area, in paper, microfiche, or electronic format.
 See a Reference or Documents Librarian for help in locating government information.

 - All guests may use materials stored in LASR (with some restrictions) on site.
 Those without borrowing priviledges may request items at the circulation desk and will be asked to leave an photo ID as security.